The Battle of the Bulge Tour

 The “Battle of the Bulge” was not just about Bastogne !

-MINIMUM TOUR DURATION: 2 FULL DAYS (3 & 4 day tours also available)
+MINIMUM TOUR DURATION: 2 DAYS (3 day tours also available)

 MINIMUM NUMBER OF PERSONS: 2

-Below Photo: U.S marked, mortar tube lids, used by the 99th Infantry Division, (Battle Babies), on the very first day of the “Bulge” .
-I found many of these in September 2019.
-I can show you some of these and where I found them
+Below Photo: U.S marked mortar tube lids, used by the 99th Infantry Division, (Battle Babies), on the very first day of the “Bulge”.
+I found many of these, just lying on the forest floor, in September 2019

-STOUMONT – Below- family of a veteran: David Fleming & his sister Sherry, standing outside the St Edouard Sanitorium, Stoumont, in May 2018.
+Below photo: STOUMONT : The family of a veteran: David Fleming & his sister Sherry, standing outside the St Edouard Sanitorium, Stoumont, Ardennes, in May 2018.

 Their uncle – Staff Sergeant Alton “Buster” Fleming, was one of just 4 American Sherman tanks from the 740th Tank Battalion, that assaulted the German S.S held building, in Stoumont-